ghga-de/ghga-metadata-schema/docs/schema_markdown/Submission_study_files.md

 # Slot: study_files

-The StudyFiles that are part of this submission.
+The Study Files that are part of this Submission.

 URI: [GHGA:Submission_study_files](https://w3id.org/GHGA/Submission_study_files)